Is Twitter an effective marketing tool?

 Each social network has a varying demographics in the people that use it, and this combined with the way it allows the management of its advertising campaigns are what dictate how effective it would be for your specific business campaign.

 Here are the demographics of Twitters user base that are up to date at the time of this articles creation:

-Twitter does allow for specific targeting of certain groups which can be useful, if your product could be better marketed at college graduates for example, you can target this group of users.
-Twitter has a few different groups of demographics that you can target, including incomes in a certain range, age of user, professionals, business decision makers and more.
-This eliminates the fear for niche market products who are worried that their product will not appeal to the main group of twitter users, allowing for the costs of campaigns to be better optimised for maximum ROI.
+- Twitter does allow for specific targeting of certain groups which can be useful, if your product could be better marketed to college graduates, for example, you can target this group of users.
+Twitter has a few different groups of demographics that you can target, including incomes in a certain range, the age of the user, professionals, business decision-makers and more.
+This eliminates the fear for niche market products who are worried that their product will not appeal to the main group of Twitter users, allowing for the costs of campaigns to be better optimised for maximum ROI.

 - What does Twitter do better than the other social networks?

 - Twitter has a few things that it does better than other social networks.
 For example, engagement is something that Twitter excels at, and if your campaign goes viral then you will benefit from a huge wave of customer interaction and engagement.
 With the viral sort of campaign, you can get your campaign seen by literally millions, which is massively beneficial for your brand visibility.
 Twitter also offers you a great ability to personally interact with your consumers, and this can raise brand loyalty and likability.
 Twitter does this a lot better than the other social networks, and you can interact with anyone on Twitter, regardless if they follow your profile or not.

 - Twitter also allows you to actively follow any mentions of a brand that are made.
 The advanced search function on Twitter allows you to monitor any mentions of not only your Twitter handle, but allows you to monitor your URL, name, any misspellings and more.
 This allows you to, for example, focus on a particular product or service you provide, not only general tweets about your brand.
 This empowers your ability to better connect with your consumers.